wkrea/git-cop/README.md

     # Output:
     Running Git Cop...

-    5416d89db2dabbcf35b459b835ce789062a01341 (Brooke Kuhlmann, 7 seconds ago): This is a bogus commit message that is also terribly long and will word wrap
+    75387cc9347e43b9449f48f66de8232b69ff485d (Brooke Kuhlmann, 0 seconds ago): This is a bogus commit message that is also terribly long and will word wrap
-      WARN: Commit Body Presence.
-Invalid body.
+      Commit Body Presence Warning: Invalid body.
 Use a minimum of 1 line (not empty).
-      ERROR: Commit Subject Length.
-Invalid length.
+      Commit Subject Length Error: Invalid length.
 Use 72 characters or less.
-      ERROR: Commit Subject Prefix.
-Invalid prefix.
-Use: "Fixed", "Added", "Updated", "Removed", "Refactored".
+      Commit Subject Prefix Error: Invalid prefix.
+Use: /Fixed/, /Added/, /Updated/, /Removed/, /Refactored/.
-      ERROR: Commit Subject Suffix.
-Invalid suffix.
-Use: ".".
+      Commit Subject Suffix Error: Invalid suffix.
+Use: /\./.

     1 commit inspected.
 4 issues detected (1 warning, 3 errors).